 How To Be Cool

-This article is for our younger followers, those that might still be a little impressionable and looking for a way out, or just need some solid guidance.
-Of course if you're older have a read, just as a reminder of how complex your youth really was!
+This article is for our younger followers, those that might be a little impressionable and looking for a way out—or needing some trustworthy guidance.
+Of course, if you're older and wise, have a read, just as a reminder of how complicated your youth was.

 Being Cool Is Complex Today

 "To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment."
-Those words, courtesy of the poet Ralph Waldo Emerson, ring truer than ever today.
+Those words, courtesy of the poet Ralph Waldo Emerson, ring more real than ever today.

 The media saturates us with ideas about who and what we should be, what we should wear, how we should act, and what it means to be cool.
-When you strive for someone else's ideals though, you lose yourself.
+When you strive for what others want, though, you lose yourself.

-Here at The Kewl Shop, we're big advocates of blazing our own path (our definition of kewl) in all areas of life -- fashion included of course.
+Here at The Kewl Shop, we're prominent advocates of blazing our path (our definition of kewl) in all areas of life -- fashion included, of course.

 Grab your sledgehammer and get ready to break down the walls of your comfort zone.

-We human beings tend to unwittingly box ourselves in.
+We human beings tend to box ourselves in unwittingly.
 We settle into a comfortable routine where we do the same things week after week and month after month with the same people.

 Always stay on the lookout for opportunities to stretch yourself, even in little things.

-Maybe that kid at your school who always eats lunch by herself is actually out-of-this world awesome, or maybe it's time you finally tried that weird-looking restaurant down the street.
+Maybe that kid at your school who always eats lunch by herself is out-of-this-world impressive, or perhaps it's time you finally tried that weird-looking restaurant down the street.

 What do you gain when you venture out of your self-made shelter?
 Lifehacker lists just a few of the benefits: